Outlook Calendar for Reclaim is almost here! Join the waitlist

 But the only thing worse than an unproductive meeting is to make it a recurring unproductive meeting!
 If there are no updates on progress or plans for a new approach – an email is enough to keep everyone up to speed, and allows everyone more time to put towards deep work.

 Not having a clear plan is a surefire way to run a meeting into the ground (as per the above examples).
-And while 65% of professionals think both the attendees and the person leading the meeting are responsible for making the meeting productive – a level of preparation needs to be facilitated to ensure group meetings don’t end up being completely pointless.
+And while 65% of professionals think it’s the shared responsibility of both the other participants and the meeting leader to make the meeting productive – preparation starts with leadership.
+Proper facilitation is necessary to prevent group meetings from becoming aimless or redundant.

 9. You’re just checking-in for updates

-While there seems to be a misconception that meetings are more thorough than an email, the reality is that only 56% of workers walk away from virtual meetings with clear action items that don’t require follow-up.
+The misconception that meetings are inherently more thorough than emails often leads to wasted time.
+In reality, only 56% of workers leave virtual meetings with clear action items that don’t require further follow-up.

-When you’re just syncing up for status updates – you’re wasting time that could be better used elsewhere, like on your task work.
-Sending a follow-up email on a task or assignment is a more efficient way to flag something important and determine if a meeting is really necessary.
-And if chasing down updates is eating up your week – consider setting up weekly status reports to replace those inefficient status meetings.
+If you’re gathering updates for the sake of “syncing up,” you’re likely disrupting your team's time.
+A follow-up email is often a faster and more effective way to flag important items and determine if a meeting is really necessary.
+And, if chasing updates is consuming too much of your week, consider implementing weekly status reports to replace those inefficient status meetings.
 That way, when it does make sense to have a meeting, it can be focused on providing more value for everyone involved.

 This meeting could have been an email

 Professionals average 25.6 meetings a week - more than half of our workweek!
-And unfortunately many of these meetings aren’t a productive use of our limited time.
+And, unfortunately, many of these are unnecessary meetings.
 By being critical of the true cost vs. value of meetings we organize and attend, we can start to create a more productive meeting workflow for everyone on our team.

 Before scheduling your next meeting, ask yourself: could this meeting be an email?
 And if the answer is yes, or even just maybe – start with an email.
 You can always schedule a meeting later. 🙂